tauzero7/Motion4D/README.md

 Take care that in `m4dMetricList.h` the order of the metrics of `stl_metric_names` and `enum_metric` are the same !!!

+## Install with cmake and Visual Studio 2015
+You need GSL for Windows.
+There is a cmake-Version which can be found [here](https://github.com/ampl/gsl).
+If you also want to use LUA, download the sources from [here](https://www.lua.org/).
+You might need 7-zip or something else to extract the .tar.gz file.

+Take care that you always choose the same configuration (Debug/Release), (Win32/x64) for all libraries.

+### Compile this GSL version with cmake/vs 2015 (32 or 64bit):
+1. Open "CMakeLists.txt" in cmake-gui and adjust the corresponding paths.
+    - Use ".\build\Debug" or ".\build\Release"  as build paths
+    - Set CMAKE_BUILD_TYPE  to either Debug or Release
+    - Set CMAKE_CONFIGURATION_TYPES  to either Debug or Release
+    - Set CMAKE_INSTALL_PREFIX  to e.g. "D:/local/ampl_gsl_vs2015"
+    - Run 'Configure'
+    - Run 'Generate'
+2. Open ".\build\Debug\GSL.sln" or ".\build\Release\GSL.sln" with Visual Studio 2015
+3. Run 'Build Solution'
+4. Go to the "INSTALL" entry and run 'Build INSTALL' to install into "CMAKE_INSTALL_PREFIX".

+### Compile LUA
+1. Download "CMakeLists.txt" for LUA from [here](TODO) and copy it into the root path of LUA.
+2. TODO
+3. TODO
+4. Go to the "INSTALL" entry and run 'Build INSTALL'  to install into "CMAKE_INSTALL_PREFIX".

+### Compile libMotion4D
+1. Open "CMakeLists.txt" in cmake-gui and adjust the corresponding paths.
+   - Use .\build\Debug  or .\build\Release as build paths.
+   - Set CMAKE_CONFIGURATION_TYPES to either Debug or Release
+   - Set GSL_DIR to e.g. "D:\local\ampl_gsl_vs2015"
+   - Set GSL_LIB_DIR to e.g. "D:\local\ampl_gsl_vs2015\lib"
+   - Run 'Configure'
+   - Run 'Generate'
+2. Open ".\build\Debug\libmotion4d.sln" or ".\build\Release\libmotion4d.sln" with Visual Studio 2015
+3. Run 'Build Solution'
+4. Go to the "INSTALL" entry and run 'Build INSTALL' to install into "CMAKE_INSTALL_PREFIX".

 ## FILES (generated with 'tree'):